ariadne-cps/ariadne/doc/preconditioned_graded_taylor_series_investigation.md

 2. **Permit larger validated integration steps.**
    The new method should obtain a useful validated flow enclosure at larger `h` than the current GradedTaylorSeriesIntegrator for comparable approximation quality.
 The present Gronwall-based prototype already shows evidence in this direction through substantially fewer accepted sets at tight tolerances.

-3. **Improve total execution time at equal over-approximation error.**
+3. **Improve total execution time at equal over-approximation error and equal simulated time horizon.**
    Raw cost per step is not the right final metric.
-The comparison must fix the achieved over-approximation error and compare total runtime over the same simulated horizon.
-A method that takes fewer/larger steps but has more expensive individual steps is only successful if the end-to-end runtime at equal final error is lower.
+The comparison must fix both the achieved over-approximation error and the simulated time interval (same initial time and same final time) and then compare total runtime.
+A method that reaches the same error only by simulating a shorter time interval has not achieved a fair performance improvement.
+A method that takes fewer/larger steps but has more expensive individual steps is successful only if the end-to-end runtime is lower for the same simulated horizon and the same achieved over-approximation error.

 These objectives are coupled but must be measured separately.
 In particular:
 - fewer steps alone does not prove better accuracy scaling;
 - a lower local residual alone does not prove better end-to-end runtime;
 - a faster step alone is irrelevant if the method reaches the same approximation-error plateau;
-- wall-clock comparisons at different achieved errors are not fair.
+- wall-clock comparisons at different achieved errors are not fair;
+- wall-clock comparisons over different simulated time horizons are not fair.

 The benchmark protocol should therefore retain, for each method and tolerance/step regime:
-- simulated horizon;
+- identical simulated horizon (same initial and final time) across methods;
 - accepted/rejected step count and effective step sizes;
 - final or maximum over-approximation error using the same metric;
-- total runtime;
+- total runtime over that identical horizon;
 - runtime versus achieved error curve;
 - error versus step-size curve.